dclutr/save-html-book-offline/README.md

 gunzip guile.html_node.tar.gz
 tar -xf guile.html_node.tar
 ```
-This will unpack all files to the current directory, which can get messy you did not want to mix these files with other files
+This will unpack all files to the current directory, which can get messy if you did not want to mix these files with other files

 ## Input parameters
 - `url` :